pavel-georgiev/skopos-jenkins-sample/README.md

  * Setup Jenkins account (follow instructions on the initial screen, to get initial password, run this `docker exec -ti jenkins cat /var/jenkins_home/secrets/initialAdminPassword`).
 When asked to install plugins, click on 'install suggested plugins'
  * Add authentication credentials for your docker registry.
 Go to Jenkins -> Manage Jenkins -> Configure System -> Docker Plugin -> Add registry -> Docker Registry.
 Under registry type in `docker.io` (or the host of your private registry if you are not using Docker Hub).
 Create new credentials under credentials -> add -> Jenkins.
 If you are using Docker Hub for your registry, set kind to 'Username with password' and provide your username/password for Docker Hub and set the credentials ID to `sample-docker-registry-id` (you can change that, but you will need to update your Jenkinsfile later).
 After creating the credentials, on the Jenkins configuration screen, make sure under `Docker Plugin` you have a registry with the specified host and credentials (select from the dropdown the credentials that you created above).
 Click Save at the bottom of the page.

-## Fork This GitHub Repo

-You need your own fork in order to be able to make changes.
-To do so - use the 'fork' link in the upper right corner of the github page for this repository.

 ## Create a New Jenkins Job